Ayivugwe/kifuliiru-app/README.md

-# kifuliiru_app
+# Kifuliiru App

-Kifuliiru App is an application for the Fuliiru language.
-Kufliiru language is one the languages spoken in the Democratic Republic of the Congo.
+Kifuliiru App is an application for the Kifuliiru language.
+This language is one the languages spoken in the Democratic Republic of the Congo, in the South Kivu province, in Uvira terriotry.
+It's spoken by the Bafuliiru.

 Ino iliri application igakola ku nabwisirongo(telephone).
 Igatugwasa bweneene tukizilonga imyazi ye'mwitu, no kumenya ibindu bingi ku ndeto yiitu Kifuliiru.